Boulder International Film Festival: 2009

 Chevy Chase opened the 2009 Festival at the Boulder Theater.
 Chase received an Award of Excellence in Comedy which was followed by a film retrospective honoring his work.
 Chase additionally participated in a Q&A session hosted by BIFF executive producer Ron Bostwick.

-"Not only has Mr. Chase graced so many classic comedic films and been a major influence to countless comedians, he has also been a tireless advocate for this country's environmental movement which Coloradans are so passionate about," said festival co-founder/director Kathy Beek.
+"Not only has Mr. Chase graced so many classic comedic films and been a major influence to countless comedians, he has also been a tireless advocate for this country's environmental movement which Coloradans are so passionate about," said festival co-founder/director Kathy Beeck.
 "We are truly honored Chevy is able to join us for a lively start to the festival."

 BIFF was voted one of the “25 Coolest Film Festivals” MovieMaker Magazine.

 2010

 Closing Night of BIFF 2010 was a tribute to Alec Baldwin, which included a film retrospective of his work followed by a question and answer session hosted by Bostwick.

 Three weeks following BIFF, Baldwin co-hosted the 2010 Academy Awards ceremony with his It’s Complicated co-star Steve Martin.
 Baldwin stars with Tina Fey on NBC's 30 Rock, winner of the Emmy for Outstanding Comedy Series for the past three years.
 He has received three SAG Awards, two Golden Globes, the Television Critics Award, and two Emmies for Best Actor in a Comedy Series.

-"We are thrilled to have Mr. Baldwin attending the Boulder International Film Festival," said Kathy Beeck, festival co-founder and director.
-"He’s a magnificent actor who has influenced many young actors and comedians, and we’re honored he will join us at this year’s festival."

 2011

 Besides featuring visits by Oliver Stone and James Franco, BIFF 2011 was crammed with significant content.
-From the festive opening-night feature "Troubadors" through the vibrant madness of The Last Circus, an examination of the controversial legacy of Chogyam Trungpa Rinpoche in Crazy Wisdom, a look at film preservation in These Amazing Shadows, Bag It!, '"For Once in My Life, Armadillo, among others, BIFF truly covered the world.
-Most moving was a Freedom Riders post-screening conversation with Congressman John Lewis.
+From the festive opening-night feature "Troubadors" through the vibrant madness of The Last Circus, an examination of the controversial legacy of Chogyam Trungpa Rinpoche in Crazy Wisdom, a look at film preservation in These Amazing Shadows, Bag It!, For Once in My Life, Armadillo, among others, BIFF truly covered the world.
+Most moving was a Freedom Riders post-screening conversation with Presidential Medal of Freedom Honoree Congressman John Lewis.

 2012

-William H. Macy and Martin Sheen were honored at the 2012 BIFF where both actors appeared to speak on stage as well as host a Q&A session.
-Producer Anthony Bregman and screenwriter Lawrence Kasdan were honorary guests as well.
+William H. Macy and Martin Sheen were honored at the 2012 BIFF where both actors participated in a Q&A session.

+Producer Anthony Bregman and screenwriter Lawrence Kasdan were also honorary guests.